scandum/quadsort/README.md

     }
 }
 ```
-Overall the quad galloping merge gives a decent performance gain.
+Overall the quad galloping merge gives a slight performance gain for both ordered and random data.

 Merge strategy
 --------------